DaveBackus/Data_Bootcamp_Book/data-mentality.md

 * What emerging market countries offer the best business opportunities?
 * How do returns on US and European stocks compare?

 The starting point is a question, something we'd like to know more about.
 We provide a toolkit for effectively working with data to find answers.
 Many of our examples are about economics and finance, because that's what we know.
-But the same tools can be used to address any data questions we like.
+But the same tools can be used to address any data we like.

 <!--